-Training in this track is strongly supported through interactions with the National Institutes of Health (NIH)-funded Mayo Clinic Cancer Center — Research, basic science departments at Mayo Clinic and the NIH P30 Digestive Disease Center Core Grant.
+Training in this track is strongly supported through interactions with the National Institutes of Health (NIH)-funded Mayo Clinic Comprehensive Cancer Center — Research, basic science departments at Mayo Clinic and the NIH P30 Digestive Diseases Center Core Grant.

 Patient-oriented research track